StStep/ulam-elements/readme.md

 ### Details
 This function exercises the Medium distMap member.

-Molt
+Molt and MoltChild
 --
-Expands outwards, allocating a semi-regular size hunk of space.
+Expands outwards, allocating a regular sized diamond hunk of space.

 ### Members
 * state: inactive(0), active(1), or dead(3)
 * curGen: The generation of the molt
+* sym: The symmetry of the element
+* isCardinal: True of the element makes up the cardinal cross of the diamond, essentially a corner of the diamond.

 ### Model Parameters
 * maxGen: The oldest generation that can exist, but cannot propogate

 ### Logic
-* Inactive while other adjacent molts are active
+* Inactive while upper and lower neigbor spots are empty
-* Once active, propogate inactive molts with curGen++ and then die
+* Once active, propogate inactive molts with curGen++ into upper and lower child locations and then die
 * Once dead, do nothin

 ### Details
-This element is used to allocate or reserve an adjustable amount of space by copying itself into it.
+Molt is used to allocate or reserve an adjustable amount of space by copying MoltChild's adjacent to it.
 Ideally, this could be used as a mechanism for the reservation as a calculation space, and a way to seperate the calculation space from 'outside.'
 The size can currently be adjusted by the maxGen model parameter.
 Molts do not have any inherent centring abilities, so the space filled is entirely based on maxGen and the initial placement.